structr/structr/README.md

 [![Build Status](http://ci.structr.org:59398/buildStatus/icon?job=Structr&style=plastic)](http://ci.structr.org:59398/job/Structr)

+Structr (pronounce it like 'structure') is a powerful application platform for **Enterprise Master Data Management**, **Product Data Management**, **Enterprise Content Management** and more.

-Structr (pronounce it like 'structure') is a Java framework for mobile and web applications based on the graph database Neo4j.
-It was designed to simplify the creation of complex graph database applications by providing a comprehensive Java API and a set of features common to most use cases.
-This enables developers to build a sophisticated web or mobile app based on Neo4j within hours.
+Technically, it is a build and runtime environment for mobile and web applications based on the graph database Neo4j.
+It was designed to simplify the creation of complex graph database applications by providing a comprehensive set of features common to many use cases like **security**, **schema** enforcement, **JSON REST API** and integrated **search**, **CMS** and **DMS** functionality.

-Structr was awarded with the Graphie Award (by Neo4j maker Neo Technology) for the Most Innovative Open Source Graph Application in 2012.
+## Editions and Modules

+Structr is free and open source software and dual licensed (GPLv3/AGPLv3).
+For an overview of the available editions and modules see [https://structr.com/editions](https://structr.com/editions).

+## Download

+Download the binary distributions package from [https://structr.org/download](https://structr.org/download).

+## Documentation

+The one-stop documentation and support site can be found at [https://support.structr.com/](https://support.structr.com/).

 ## Quick Start

-Build and run Structr from the source code.

-Prerequisites are the Java JDK 1.7 or 1.8, Maven 3.0.4+ and git.
+Prerequisites are the Java JDK 1.8 (not JRE!), Maven 3.0.4+ and git.

-Verify the java/maven version with mvn -v, then do:
+Verify the Java/Maven version with `mvn -v`, then do:

 ```
 git clone https://github.com/structr/structr.git